 💬 FAQ

 You can freeze these rolls for up to three months.
-Make the rolls into rolls, and then put them on a baking sheet.
-Put them in a freezer bag after they are frozen.
+Form the dough into rolls and then place them on a baking sheet.
+When they are frozen, place them in a freezer bag.
 Let them thaw and rise at room temperature before baking when you're ready to use them.

 If your rolls didn't rise, the yeast may be old.
 Add yeast to warm water with a pinch of sugar to see if it works.
 In 5 to 10 minutes, it should bubble.
-It can also help to use gluten-free bread flour instead of all-purpose flour when making bread rise.
+Another reason might be that your environment is too cold; to fix that, place them near a warm spot in your house or in the oven on a very low temperature.

 Both are in the shape of a circle, but croissants have more layers because of a method called lamination.
 Crescent rolls are easier to make than croissants, but they don't have the flaky, layered feel that croissants do.